Nintendo doesn’t make straight sequels.

 It's an oxymoron: a machine-tooled, finely-tuned, focused dose of utter superfluity

 None of this is to disparage the first Galaxy.
 It's only by comparison to this that the first game feels a little bland, a little 'safe'.
 Once you've ridden Yoshi or grabbed the Cloud Mario power-up or boarded Starship Mario and zipped around the map screen, Rosalina's Comet Observatory feels static and staid.
 You have to play both, of course, but the original feels like a Van Gogh sketch, a study for the glorious, three-dimensional, explosive technicolor of the sequel.

 Ten years on, and Galaxy 2 still plays on our minds from time to time.
 It topped Metacritic's poll for the best games of the previous decade, and P.J. wrote about it in our staff Games of the Decade roundup earlier this year.
 With rumours that Nintendo has special plans for Mario's 35th anniversary, we're hoping it will make the leap from Wii to Switch some day soon.

 For all its majesty, Switch's own 3D Mario is inherently less coherent; more Jackson Pollock than Van Gogh.
 Super Mario Odyssey's haphazard multiverse of styles and designs is held together only by sheer mechanical genius.
-Galaxy 2 remains the purest of the 3D Marios, a crazy cosmic playground of ideas wrapped up in a cogent, considered package - a straight sequel with more of Nintendo's 'surprise and delight' than any other.
+Galaxy 2 remains the purest of the 3D Marios, a crazy cosmic playground of ideas wrapped up in a cogent, considered package — a straight sequel with more of Nintendo's 'surprise and delight' than any other.
 We love them both.
-Don't make us pick.
+Don't say we can only pick one.